Mariomnue/05_Public_API_Requests/README.md

     This webpage is built with css, html, and javascript.

+8/31/2021
+SEARCH is almost done.
+   needs:
+      display modal, the filtered list.
+      move through filtered list.
+      close filtered list.
+      do not destroy anything.
+Do not corrupt the DOM. allow user to choose what they want to search.
+Defaults to name.

 8/30/2021
 Gap in display is fixed.
 Show the content was needed.
 Next is the SEARCH.!